Quiet-Clicking-Sounds/Mead_Making_Adventures/Recipe List/5_5_Standard_Base_Tails_with_Lemon.md

 # Unplanned:

+**Mead had to be binned** The ballbearings we used corroded, not sure why, going to use marbles next time

 We had slightly more mead than expected (or we forgot how much we planned for at the beginning)

 So off the cuff plan, put both the tails from <a href="Recipe%20List/5_Standard_Base_A.md"> 5 Standard Base A.md</a>